CVEData/CVEDataFeed/README.md

 # CVEDataFeed

 CVEDataFeed is a Python tool for converting and updating CVE data from [NVD](https://nvd.nist.gov/) to mongodb.
-This is also a backend tool for the [CVEData](https://cvedata.com) site which is an alterntive for the CVEDetails.com.
+This is also a backend tool for the [CVEData](https://cvedata.com) site which is an alternative for the CVEDetails.com.

 ## Features
 1. Converting data from [NVD](https://nvd.nist.gov/) json file to mongodb, include CVEs information, vendors, products and versions affected.